 1. Write Down Your Goals for Retirement

-Before you start, figure out when and how you want to retire.
+Before you start, figure out when and how you want to retire early.

-Then look at your current budget, and adjust your expenses to determine how much money you’ll need to withdraw that first year.
+Then look at your current budget, and adjust your expenses to determine how much money you’ll need to withdraw from your accounts that first year.
 It won’t be 100% accurate, but it’ll give you a goal to shoot for in your savings.